alpcetinkus/alpcetinkus/README.md

 ### Hi there 👋
  I'm Alp Cetinkus.
-I'm a 4th grade student at Akdeniz University.

- I want to learn about programming languages (developing android apps right now), data structures and alghoritms.
-Also I'm trying to be software developer.
+ As a recent graduate from Akdeniz University's MIS program, I am excited to begin my career as an Android developer.
+I am skilled in building user interfaces that are both functional and visually appealing, and I am always seeking to improve my abilities in mobile development.
+During my studies, I took the opportunity to learn Kotlin, a programming language that has helped me to become proficient in creating mobile applications.